osprey-lang/ovum/README.md

 **NOTE:** Ovum is currently very much in development.
 Although it successfully runs all [Osprey][osp] programs I have tested, it probably has a lot of memory issues and bugs all over the place.
 It is not ready for primetime.

 Ovum is the virtual machine that runs programs written in [Osprey][osp].
 For the time being, this is _not_ a pure C++ implementation, and will not compile outside Windows; there are several calls to various Windows API functions.
-If you want to try compiling this project outside of Visual Studio 2012, good luck to you!
+If you want to try compiling this project outside of Visual Studio, good luck to you!

-The Ovum solution consists of four projects: Ovum, VM, aves and aves.tests.
+The Ovum solution consists of four projects: Ovum, ovum-vm, aves and aves.tests.

 ## The Ovum project